Janmenque/Web-Clock-System/README.md

 7. Use demo account for first time login.
 Use username: manager@example.com and password: demo12345.
 You may delete the demo manager and employee user account after creating a new manager type user.

-### If you need technical support or feature request, you may email to us at official.menquejanruwell22@gmail.com
+### If you need technical support or feature request, you may email me at menquejanruwell22@gmail.com.